apache/druid/.github/pull_request_template.md

 Fixes #XXXX.

 (Replace XXXX with the id of the issue fixed in this PR.
-Remove this line if there is no corresponding issue.
+Remove the above line if there is no corresponding issue.
 Don't reference the issue in the title of this pull-request.)

 (If you are a committer, follow the PR action item checklist for committers: